Abdullah-Ali-22/Capstone-Project/README.md

 Datasets

 For this project, the input data is collected from an online simulator of a catapult by changing.
-Link for the simulator is provided in the last page of the report.
+Link for the simulator is provided.
 By changing the five inputs of the experiment (release angle, firing angle, cup elevation, pin elevation, and bungee position)

+link of the simulator:https://sigmazone.com/catapult/